(888) 552-6760 SCHEDULE AN APPOINTMENT

 Industrial or workplace exposures: Inhaling chemicals or minerals, such as asbestos, arsenic, chromium, nickel, soot or tar may, over time, increase a person’s NSCLC risks.
 Workers in certain manufacturing or mining industries may have an increased exposure to these chemicals.
 Diesel exhaust and air pollution may also be harmful.

-A history of lung diseases, including previous lung cancers, may put you at a higher risk of developing the disease.
+A history of lung diseases, including previous lung cancers, may increase the risk for developing the disease.
 There is also a risk associated with other cancer treatments, like radiation therapy.

 Family history: Anyone previously diagnosed with lung cancer or anyone with a family history of the disease has an increased risk.
 In particular, people who inherit chromosome 6 are more likely to develop lung cancer.